Azidalus/Product-Segmentation-for-Resource-allocation/README.md

 ![image](https://github.com/user-attachments/assets/129a0efc-22af-4950-93c0-c7fed8ad4bae)

 Out of total of 2927 SKUs to be managed:
 - The top 10% products contribute to 60% of revenue (class A).
+These are high-value items, often characterized by high demand, significant sales volume, and potential stockout risks.
 - 28% products contribute to 25% of revenue (class B).
+These items hold moderate importance.
 - 62% products contribute to 10% of revenue (class C).
+These are low-value items, often characterized by low demand and minimal impact on overall inventory costs.

 ### ABC-XYZ Analysis
+Since ABC classification is, for many situations, over simplistic,

 The resultant ABC-XYZ analysis chart:

 ![image](https://github.com/user-attachments/assets/1d3ea98d-cddc-49c5-88e6-debe501d1439)